buttonize/docs/docs/docs/getting-started/quick-start.md

 # Quick start

-> There are times when you wish you could just **connect** a simple **button** directly **to** a **lambda function** and give it to your colleagues right away.

-🚀 You can do that now in a matter of seconds!
-Go and Buttonize your infrastructure. 🚀
+> ### 🚀 Create Serverless internal tools for your apps in minutes, with no pain. 🥷

 ## What is Buttonize

-- Buttonize is a Low-code SaaS tool made for Serverless developers.
-- Buttonize has first-class support for Infrastructure as Code tools.
-- Buttonize is not just buttons.
-You can also build forms with multiple inputs and much more.
-- Buttonize widgets do not invoke only lambda functions.
-You can do any AWS API call.
-- Buttonize can render output as Markdown, JSON or Text.
+Take a look at example use-case which you can solve by using Buttonize.

-<iframe width="720" height="405" src="https://www.youtube.com/embed/ChKkyWqkcwQ" title="YouTube video player" frameborder="0" allow="fullscreen; accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe width="720" height="405" src="https://www.youtube.com/embed/giroZqjTJqE?modestbranding=1&rel=0" title="YouTube video player" frameborder="0" allow="fullscreen; accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 ## First steps